Frequently asked questions about columnar storage

 FAQ about data import and migration

-What is bypass import?
-How do I perform bypass import?
+What is bypass import and how do I perform it?

-Bypass import is a method of data import that can accelerate data import and data query.
-For large tables, we recommend that you use bypass import.
+Bypass import is a method for accelerating data import and query.
+For large tables, we recommend using bypass import.
 Currently, the load data command and the insert into select statement support bypass import.
-For more information about how to use bypass import, see Overview.
+For more information, see Overview of bypass import.

 Can I use Flink CDC to synchronize data from other databases to OceanBase Database?